 Halong Bay, one of the most iconic sights in Vietnam, is a sumptuously beautiful setting that seems synonymous with relaxation and luxury.
 A tranquil area of calm, green-blue waters dotted with limestone mountains, far from the noise and traffic of the mainland and miles from the stresses of ordinary life, this is the perfect place for a luxury cruise.
-And last week, Sam and I were lucky enough to experience the staggering beauty of Halong with one of the best cruise companies out there, the truly wonderful Paradise Luxury Cruises.
+And last week, Sam and I were lucky enough to experience the staggering beauty of the area with one of the best cruise companies in Halong Bay, the truly wonderful Paradise Luxury Cruises.

 For once, this was a tour which lived up to it’s name, and then some.
 From start to finish, every last detail of this cruise was gorgeously luxurious and sumptuously indulgent, from the ship itself, to the food, to the incredible staff.
 As we boarded the boat, a white wooden ship in the style of the traditional Vietnamese junk, we were greeted by a scattering of rose petals from above and introduced to the beaming, elegantly dressed staff.
 Inside, the décor was rich and grand, with dark wooden furnishings and beautifully elegant touches.
 In our cabin, one of the Paradise Suites, we found more rose petals scattered on the crisp white bed linen, wooden floors, and double sliding doors leading out onto the public terrace at the prow of the boat.
 Even the bathroom was indulgent almost to the point of going overboard, with marble tiles on the walls and – the piéce de resistance – a huge double jacuzzi in one corner.
 Everything really was a luxurious as possible.